We've asked the Encampment Cadre to share what they wish they would have known at their student encampment.

 Use common sense when interacting with your Cadre.
 They're here to help you but they aren't here to babysit you.

-Bring pre-moistened towelettes to freshen up when you don't have time to shower.
+Bring pre-moistened towelettes to freshen up during the day.

 Wear your boots before encampment to a) break them in and b) make sure they are the correct fit.

-Start exercising for a few minutes each morning the week before.
+Start exercising for a few minutes each morning.

 Start hydrating now!